 Whether an organization is just setting out on its VDI journey or it's planning to make significant alterations to its existing infrastructure, IT must test changes before implementing any in production.
 IT can test a cross section of desktops and user types to understand the deployment's exact needs.

-A well-executed VDI test addresses concerns around bandwidth requirements, desktop latency, application and printer compatibility and more.
+A well-executed VDI test addresses concerns around network bandwidth requirements, desktop and application latency, user experience, printer compatibility and more.
 Once IT professionals are comfortable with the testing results, they can deploy VDI across their organization knowing they resolved issues before they even occurred.

 One of the central aspects of a VDI test is determining the resources each user requires.
 The storage and memory requirements of a user who runs video editing software will far surpass the needs of a user who only runs Microsoft Outlook and Word.
 IT pros must use a VDI test to determine just how large that resource disparity is so users can avoid performance issues.